decision-making-mike/sql-postgresql-learning/README.md

 I believe this script allows me be sure, as much as a beginner sure should feel in what he diffidently does, that me DDL works.
 And so, according to what I said yesterday, I am also publishing the DDL of the tables I have created so far.
 You can see it in the repository, [here](https://github.com/decision-making-mike/sql-postgresql-learning/tree/main/transport-company-database/tables-ddl).

 Other than the DDL, I am including me general comments pertaining the database design and so on.
-You can see it in the file `general-comments.txt`, [here](https://github.com/decision-making-mike/sql-postgresql-learning/blob/main/transport-company-database/general-comments.txt).
+You can see them in the file `general-comments.txt`, [here](https://github.com/decision-making-mike/sql-postgresql-learning/blob/main/transport-company-database/general-comments.txt).

 ### TODOs